turingschool/mod-0-curriculum/session5/index.md

 ### Further Break Down

 The video only demonstrates one layer deep of breaking down a problem.
-What would it look like if we broke down the sub steps?
+What would it look like if we broke down the sub-steps?

 <div class="things-to-note">
   <h4>Things to Note</h4>